Riverhead (CDP), New York: Media

 The news website RiverheadLOCAL began publication in 2010.
 It is owned by East End Local Media Corp., an independent company based in Riverhead.

-Radio stations WFTU, WRCN-FM, WRIV and W215BT are licensed to Riverhead.
-Independent television station WLNY-TV (channel 55) is also licensed to Riverhead and owned by CBS News and Stations, with most operations being run from the CBS Broadcast Center in Manhattan with WCBS-TV.
+Radio stations WBZO, WRCN-FM, WRIV and W215BT are licensed to Riverhead.
+Independent television station WLNY-TV (channel 55) is also licensed to Riverhead and owned by CBS News and Stations, with operations being run from the CBS Broadcast Center in Manhattan with WCBS-TV.
+WCBS-TV (DRT channel 22), a broadcast relay station, is also licensed to Riverhead.